silviot/edx-platform-wiki/xblock-and-course-addressing.md

 `Key` concrete classes register themselves and their unique namespace id with the `Key` class.
 The namespaces, of course, cannot collide.
 If they do, then `Key` may arbitrarily choose which concrete class it uses. (or should it raise an Exception?)

 To do more than just serialize and deserialize a key, apps will need to send keys to either a modulestore or request it of the key which will answer reasonable queries about the keys.
-Such queries may include `org`, `category`, `course_id` for keys which are not `CourseKey`, `version`, `branch`, etc. Key Services define concrete `Key` classes which implement the `Key` class interface and register their namespaces with `Key`.
+Such queries may include `org`, `category`, `course_id` for keys which are not `CourseKey`, `version`, `branch`, etc. Key concrete classes  implement the `Key` class interface and register their namespaces with `Key`.

 #### Course identity key classes